uchicagoci/uchicagoci.github.io/_posts/2023-09-28-the-beginning-of-machine-communication.md

 This happens wherever we lack a method for measuring precisely what we want to study.
 For instance, there used to be a question in one corner of biology: How do bats avoid collisions when they're all emerging from their cave by the thousands?
 Researchers took high speed cameras to bat caves and found a very simple answer: they don't avoid collisions.
 Bats run into each other all the time.
 It was the assumption of the researchers that, because bats were largely not found lying dead on the ground, there were very few collisions—the hidden assumption being the collisions must lead to fatalities, rather than being handled elegantly when they occur.
 <br>
 ![A photograph of a high-speed camera in the process of taking a video of bats emerging from a cave.
 The situation appears messy, chaotic, and fast.](2023-09-28-the-beginning-of-machine-communication_resources/bat_collisions.png)
-*Figure 2: Biologists taking high-speed photographs of bats emerging from their cave.*
+*Figure 2: Biologists taking high-speed photographs of bats emerging from their cave.
+From _Lens of Time: Bat Ballet_ produced by Spine Films.
 <br>
 In studying how machines can communicate with humans using natural language (and even with each other), we run a similar risk: assuming that machines are good at doing something because they avoid an expected failure mode that humans have.
 Yet machines, have a wonderful advantage as an object of study: because we have perfect, mechanical representations of how computational models operate we can directly study how machines produce the language they do in various situations, and how that language would change given a slightly different situation, or even a slightly different machine.
 We can causally (and casually) perturb machine communication in a way that is impossible to do with humans directly.
 ## What new questions are worth asking?